 Typically, a spa facial treatment consists of the following steps:

-A clay or cream-based mask chosen to meet the needs of your skin will then be applied to your face.
-You may receive a further massage at this point to help the mask do its ‘magic’, or you may be left to relax for five minutes.
+Step #7 - Mask application: A clay or cream-based mask chosen to meet the needs of your skin will then be applied to your face.
+You may receive a further massage at this point to help the mask work its ‘magic’, or you may be left to relax for five minutes.
 This is a perfect opportunity to clear your mind and enjoy being pampered!

 The following advice will ensure you get the most from your spa facial and minimise the chances of experiencing any irritation after your treatment: